Organisational Change Readiness Assessment

 The first stage in preparing an organisation for change is communication.
 Even if there are restrictions for operational reasons on when particular people or departments can be informed, it is essential to have a plan which covers communications to all stakeholders.

 We know from Kubler-Ross’s Change Curve that acceptance of change is not immediate.
-We need to allow time for people to pass through the phases of the Change Curve:
+You need to allow time for people to pass through the phases of the Change Curve:

 • Shock